 If you are registered in MGMT E-10 CORe, you may not register for a January session course.

-You may not be enrolled in courses that meet at the same or any overlapping times unless at least one of the courses is also offered online and does not require attendance at the scheduled meeting time.
+You may not be enrolled in courses that meet at the same or any overlapping times unless at least one of the courses is offered online with an on demand option and does not require attendance at the scheduled meeting time.
 If you register for courses with time conflicts, you must drop one or more of the conflicting courses by the payment deadline, or you will be dropped from those courses by the Registrar.